starjuancho/challengeCode/README.md

 ### TODO

-  - Increase the code coverage.
+  - Work on externalizing certein fixed values and messages in the application.

 ## Built